hlry/professional-readme-generator/output/README.md

 ## LICENSE
 This repository is licensed under the 'Apache License 2.0'.
-Refer to https://opensource.org/licenses/Apache-2.0 for complete license terms.
+Refer to https://opensource.org/licenses/Apache-2.0) for complete license terms.

 ## CONTRIBUTING
-Please sign our Contributor License Agreement (CLA) if you're interested in contributing or reporting issues.
+Please sign our Contributor License Agreement (CLA) if you're interested in contributing to this project or submitting any issues.

 ## Credits
 Significant collaborators to this project are (or will be) listed here: